Wendy and I had been good friends for 20 years - since childhood -

 This compatibility test is offered for entertainment purposes only.

-That should keep the lawyers at bay.
+That should keep the lawyers happy.

 After all, you can peddle astrological garbage to desperate people who can't afford it